So David and all the house of Israel brought up the ark of the Lord with shouting and with the sound of the trumpet. (2 Samuel 6:15, N.K.J.V.)

 Armed with this knowledge, David was now truly ready to bring the Ark to Jerusalem.
 So he put together a new procession, this one prominently featuring the heads of the priestly tribe of Levi, including specifically the members of the family of Kohath (1 Chronicles 15:1-13).
 He even had the Levites handpick the singers and musicians who would be included in the procession (1 Chronicles 15:16-24).
 To further assure that God was pleased with the transporting, David instructed the Kohathites who were carrying the Ark upon their shoulders to take their six openings steps and then stop.
 He then offered up an on-the-spot sacrifice of oxen and fatted sheep before the procession resumed its march (2 Samuel 6:13).
 This was a man who had learned that God’s work must be done in God’s way.

 As you might guess, God was pleased with David’s second attempt, and the Ark of the Covenant was successfully transported from the home of Obed-Edom to Jerusalem.
 As the procession made its way into the city, David danced, leaped, and whirled about in a godly ecstasy as he played music (2 Samuel 6:14-16;1 Chronicles 15:27-29).
-The Ark was then placed in the tent that David had specially erected for it (2 Samuel 6:17; 1 Chronicles 16:1).
+The Ark was then placed inside the tent that David had specially erected for it (2 Samuel 6:17; 1 Chronicles 16:1).

 You say, “But it’s been such a long time.”
 Well, I’m not disputing that.
 You say, “And right now there are so many roadblocks to it happening.”
 Okay, ask God to remove the roadblocks.
 You say, “I’m not even sure that the goal is still God’s will for my life.”
-Admittedly, that’s a valid concern.
+Admittedly, that is a valid concern.
 That’s why you need to begin your reexamination of your goal by asking God to teach you what His thoughts are concerning the situation as it stands right now.

 And I’ll concede that perhaps that goal that was once approved of God for an earlier season of your life has now vanished, never to return again.
 Sadly, such things happen in this world of heartbreak and loss.
 But then again, maybe, just maybe, God is circling you back around to that goal, and He has had me write this post and you read it because He’s preparing you for that time when He’ll help you go get your Ark.
 That’s a possibility that, at least, merits considerable time in prayer on your part.
 After all, if God still has a potential blessing in play for you, the last thing you want to do is give up on it prematurely.
 Think about it.